 What does it show?
 An occupancy rate is measured by dividing the number of occupied rooms by the number of available rooms and multiplying by 100, showing the percentage of rooms occupied at a specific moment.

 Why use it?
 Despite its simplicity, the occupancy rate is an important KPI that shows how full your hotel is.
 Monitoring it over time lets you understand how your hotel is performing in different periods.
-It might show you that your property is most popular on the weekends or during a holiday season, or when some sporting events take place nearby.
+It might show you that your property is most popular on the weekends or during the holiday season, or when some sporting events take place nearby.
 In any case, you will know better what to focus your marketing efforts on to get that desired “No vacancy!” sign on your door.

 For example, if you sold 5 rooms out of your 10-room hotel and your total revenue was $2,000, then ADR would be $400.
-Obviously, it makes sense to calculate the metric only if you have different room rates, otherwise its value is pretty evident.
+Obviously, it makes sense to calculate the metric only if you have different room rates; otherwise, its value is pretty evident.

 Why use it?
 ADR is one of the essential performance indicators that basically shows how much money each room brings you.
-You can monitor it throughout time (it’s great if its value increases) and compare it to your competitors to make decisions about your pricing strategy.
+You can monitor it over time (it’s great if its value increases) and compare it to your competitors to make decisions about your pricing strategy.

 Important to understand.
 ADR can be deceiving as it only tells you one part of the story.
 It takes into account neither your unsold rooms, nor the revenue that comes from other sources (bar, spa, restaurant, tours, etc.), nor the associated costs.
 So, it’s a useful performance metric by itself, displaying the room-specific revenue, but it won’t show you the complete picture of your property’s financial results.